Floating Offshore Wind Power Market Size and Share

 Geography Analysis

 Europe maintained a commanding 92% share of global deployments in 2024, with a floating offshore wind market size close to 220 MW.
-Mature engineering clusters in Norway, Scotland, and Portugal underpin this lead, while the UK’s 50 GW total offshore wind ambition—5 GW of which must be floating by 2030—anchors forward pipelines.
-State-backed grants like the GBP 160 million Floating Offshore Wind Manufacturing Investment Scheme funnel capex toward blade, tower, and mooring plants, shortening delivery times.
+Mature engineering clusters in Norway, Scotland, and Portugal underpin this lead, while the UK’s 50 GW total offshore wind ambition, 5 GW of which must be floating by 2030, anchors forward pipelines.
+State-backed grants, such as the GBP 160 million Floating Offshore Wind Manufacturing Investment Scheme, funnel capital expenditure (capex) toward blade, tower, and mooring plants, thereby shortening delivery times.
 Norway’s Hywind Tampen has already demonstrated concrete CO₂ savings by electrifying petroleum platforms, solidifying government and public buy-in.
 France is following with Mediterranean tenders that favor local fabrication yards in Fos-sur-Mer and Port-la-Nouvelle, expanding regional industrial footprints.

 North America ramps up under the Biden-Harris Administration’s 30 GW offshore wind and 15 GW floating targets.
 California’s twin lease zones at Morro Bay and Humboldt could host enough capacity to power 5.5 million households, but Endangered Species Act safeguards for the North Atlantic right whale prolong permitting cycles along the broader Pacific Coast.
 The Gulf of Mexico’s milder sea states and dense brownfield infrastructure make it an attractive early-mover candidate, with oil majors repurposing jack-up rigs as temporary welding stations.
-Canada monitors the sector’s advance yet waits for turbine icing studies before setting national quotas, while Mexico explores policy incentives to couple floating wind with existing gas-fired peakers on the Baja Peninsula.
+Canada monitors the sector’s progress while awaiting turbine icing studies before setting national quotas, whereas Mexico explores policy incentives to integrate floating wind with existing gas-fired peakers on the Baja Peninsula.
 Collectively, North American projects account for more than 40 GW of auctioned potential, a base that will materially widen the floating offshore wind market after 2027.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.